stdnt-c1/A-Hand-For-A-Game/SECURITY.md

 ## Security Best Practices for Users

-1. **Stay Updated**: Always use the latest version of HandsFree-Gaming.
+1. **Stay Updated**: Always use the latest version of A Hand For A Game.
 2. **Limited Access**: When using the system, implement it with appropriate access controls.
 3. **Regular Audits**: Regularly audit your implementation for potential security issues.
 4. **Verify Downloads**: Always download from official sources and verify checksums when available.